 New Project Requests

-The process automation of a given workflow process can involve one simple request/approval process or encompass several different workflow tasks and resources, triggered by set business rules.
-For instance, an employee may request a capital expenditure by completing an online form.
+The automation of a given workflow process can involve one simple request/approval process or encompass several different workflow tasks and resources, triggered by set business rules.
+For instance, an employee may request the approval of a capital expenditure by completing an online form.

 This triggers workflow automation that routes the employee's request to their supervisor for approval.
 If the supervisor approves, the request is then routed to a different area of finance based on the amount of the request (e.g. Under $25,000 is routed to a Finance Manager while over $25,000 is routed directly to the CFO).
 Once the request is approved by the appropriate Finance approver, it may then be routed to the relevant purchasing agent based on the type of request (IT purchase, Marketing purchase, Event purchase, etc.)